Sustainable Finance

 • Category C refers to projects that may have low or no environmental and social impacts.

-2. In cases where the project loan application is classified under Category A or Category B, a comprehensive assessment of the environmental and social risks and impacts must be conducted in accordance with the criteria set by the Bank, as follows:
+2. In cases where the project finance application is classified under Category A or Category B, a comprehensive assessment of the environmental and social risks and impacts must be conducted in accordance with the criteria set by the Bank, as follows:

-Project Finance Results in 2023
+Project Finance Results in 2024

 Risk Category